 - Preference is given to students who will be traveling abroad for the first time.

-The application will open in mid-October and will be available on M-Compass.
+The application will open on March 1, 2024 and will be available on M-Compass.

 The online application requirements include:

-- Short statement of purpose, no more than 250-500 words, which should include the following:
+- Short answer responses, roughly 100 words each, which should include the following:

 - Briefly describe the global experience for which you are seeking funding, including why you chose this opportunity and the goals of your proposed experience